SeedlingsBabylab/wordcompare/README.md

 ## Getting Started

-To download a copy of wordcompare enter these two commands into the terminal
+To download a copy of wordcompare on Mac/Linux, enter these two commands into the terminal
 ```shell
 ~$ cd /path/to/download/into